Praneeth3717/expense-tracker/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Next.js team for the amazing framework
-- Recharts for beautiful charts
-- TailwindCSS for the utility-first CSS framework
-- MongoDB team for the robust database
-- FontAwesome for the icons